biocypher/biocypher/docs/get-involved.md

 We chose Zulip because it is a modern, open-source alternative to Slack.
 It is organised by topics, which helps in keeping the discussions focused.
-It also is free of charge for open-source and academic projects.
+It also is free of charge for open-source and academic projects, which means that they sponsor the cloud hosting for our channel (as for many other open-source projects) - thanks!

 If you want to contribute, please have a look at our [contribution guidelines](https://github.com/saezlab/BioCypher/blob/main/CONTRIBUTING.md),